-Samsung Galaxy Note 3 is one of the most anticipated smartphones this year and it is expected to offer high end and top of the line specs and features.
+Samsung Galaxy Note 3 release date is one of the most anticipated releases this year and it is expected that the device will showcase great specs and features.

 According to rumours, Samsung Galaxy Note 3 will feature a 5.7 inch Full HD Display; 13MP of rear camera and 3MP front camera; 3,450mAh battery; a quad-core Exynos 5 Octa processor, and 3GB of RAM; Android 4.3 Jelly Bean; S-Pen and TouchWiz UI.